 Cz Collections Listed by qilin Ransomware Group

-On May 20, 2026, the qilin ransomware group added Cz Collections to its leak site, confirming that internal files had been exfiltrated from the company during a ransomware attack.
+On May 20, 2026, the qilin ransomware group added Cz Collections to its leak site, claiming that internal files had been exfiltrated from the company during a ransomware attack.

 Public reporting indicates the incident involves a ransomware deployment that led to both encryption of systems and theft of internal documents.
 The qilin group published a post on its dark-web leak portal detailing the compromise of Cz Collections, though the exact number of affected individuals remains unknown.
 Available reporting describes the exposed material as internal files, with no further specifics released on the volume or exact sensitivity of the records at the time of publication.